diseases of civilization articles

 10 reasons to never eat free food

 1. It’s cheap.
-You may be inclined to think that cheap food is a good deal, but if you take a minute to think about what you’re really getting you find it is not the value you may have thought.
-Cheap food means you are getting low quality, mass-produced calories made from industrial processes.
-Isn’t that the stuff we want to avoid?
+You might think that free food is a bargain, but if you think about what you’re really getting it won’t seem like such a good deal.
+Cheap food means low-quality, mass-produced calories made from industrial processes.
+That’s the stuff we want to avoid.

 2. It’s flavorless.
-The right combinations of sugar, fat and salt, pretty easily deceive your brain, as these ingredients can strongly activate your neural reward pathways.
-But if you try and focus on the true flavor of food and eat mindfully, you quickly notice the tastelessness of industrial food.
+The right combinations of sugar, fat and salt, pretty easily deceive your brain, as these ingredients strongly activate your neural reward pathways.
+But if you try and focus on the true flavor of food and eat mindfully, you’ll learn to taste the difference between real food and the flavorlessness industrial stuff.

 3. It’s bad for you.
-Evidence is mounting that processed foods are the cause of most “diseases of civilization” such as heart disease, diabetes and cancer.
-When you wolf down a few of those Costco brownie bites at happy hour, you are contributing directly to your likelihood of developing these chronic diseases.
+Processed foods are responsible for almost all “diseases of civilization” such as heart disease, diabetes and cancer.
+When you wolf down a few of those Costco brownie bites at happy hour, you are directly contributing to your likelihood of developing these chronic diseases.
 Is that value?

 5. You’ll feel gross later.
 Junk food makes you feel bad, both physically and mentally.
 If someone offered you a free headache, would you take it?

 6. It screws up your metabolism.
-Highly refined foods create rapid insulin spikes that induce insulin resistance over the next few hours, making your next meal more fattening.
-If you make a habit of eating cheap abundant food, this condition will become chronic and may develop into type 2 diabetes.
+Highly refined foods can induce insulin resistance over the next few hours, making your next meal more fattening.
+If you make a habit of eating cheap abundant food, this condition can become chronic and develop into type 2 diabetes.
 What a bargain!

 7. You’ll gain weight.
 With insulin resistance comes weight gain, and with time you will gain more weight eating fewer calories.
 Unfortunately, people aren’t often giving away free plus-sized jeans.

 8. You’re eating empty calories.
 When you submit to eating cheap food, you are also choosing not to eat nutritious food.
-Choosing a diet rich in vitamins and other essential nutrients may be the single biggest factor in determining your risk for disease and overall longevity.
-Luckily, local, seasonal foods taste way better than anything your co-workers can pour out of a plastic bag.
+Choosing a diet rich in vitamins and other essential nutrients is necessary for reducing risk for sickness and disease.
+Foods typically offered as free don’t even fulfill our most basic nutritional (or emotional) needs.

 9. You don’t need it.
 Chances are you get plenty of calories in your typical day.
 So why do we feel like we need to eat junk food just because it is free?
 Healthy food does not have to be very expensive.